mauriciopoppe/graph/README.md

 > WIP

-A fork of the awesome https://github.com/cpettitt/graphlib, the library is completely rewritten in typescript and it has no dependencies!
+A fork of the awesome https://github.com/cpettitt/graphlib with the following characteristics:

+- written in TypeScript
+- `Graph` class extends `EventEmitter` ([`eventemitter3`](https://github.com/primus/eventemitter3))

 ## Installation